 Scientific studies show that more than 90% of everyday motor activities are based on automated or reflex motor processes.
 When circumstances require it, a large part of the automated motor activity can also be consciously controlled.
 Conscious control of new motor activity is difficult and requires focus.
 It always competes with unconscious motor activity, which must eventually be overcome.

-Feedforward mechanisms, cortical plasticity and task orientation are important issues for efficient motor control.
-Conscious and unconscious motor processes complement each other and peripheral sensorimotor information is automatically integrated into the coordination of complex motor tasks.
-This creates a balanced and effective motor system.
+For efficient motor control, automatic neuromuscular control mechanisms of joints (feedforward motor control), cortical plasticity and task orientation are important issues.
+Conscious and unconscious motor processes complement each other and peripheral (articular) sensorimotor information is automatically integrated into the coordination of complex global motor skills.
+This results in a balanced, automated and goal-directed motor system.

 Hip-spine-syndrome --- shoulder-spine-syndrome

 Dysfunctions of the shoulder and/or hip joints directly and automatically trigger arthromyogenic motor inhibition processes that alter the stabilising motor feedforward of the scapula and/or pelvis.
 Cortical plasticity ensures that this altered feedforward motor function is automatically integrated into the coordination of dynamic, complex arm and/or leg movements so that their goal is maintained.
 The spinal motor system also automatically adapts to this altered feedforward motor system of the pelvis and/or scapula.
 This adaptive motor system can lead to excessive loading of the less weight-bearing segments of the spine when the load of the arms and legs is transferred to the spine, ultimately leading to back pain.

 Hip-spine syndrome and shoulder-spine syndrome are examples of these motor compensation strategies and their possible clinical symptoms.